 This DPA will remain in full force and effect so long as the Order remains in effect, unless the following provisions impose additional obligations.

-10. Data return and destruction
+11. Data return and destruction

-10.3 After the end of the 30 days period in 10.2 above and within 15 days thereafter the Personal Data will be encrypted and stored in back up copies only.
-The said 15-day period is required to delete the Personal Data completely due to specifics of the backup copies operations
+11.3 At the expiry of the 30-day period in Clause 11.2 above and within 7 days after such expiry, the Personal Data will be encrypted and stored in backup copies only.
+The said 7-day period is required for GetResponse to delete the Personal Data completely due to specifics of the backup copies operations.

-11.2 GetResponse will give the Customer all necessary assistance to conduct such audits.
+12.2 GetResponse will give the Customer all necessary assistance to conduct such audits.
 The audit shall be limited to and conditional on:

-(a)The appointment of an independent auditor who is not in conflict with or a competitor of GetResponse;
+(a)The appointment of an authorized independent auditor who is not in conflict with or a competitor of GetResponse;

-(b)The Personal Data entrusted to GetResponse for processing under this DPA;
+(b)The Personal Data entrusted to GetResponse for Processing under this DPA;

-(d)The Confidentiality of this DPA and the Personal Data processed.
+(d)The confidentiality of this DPA and the Personal Data processed.

 (e)The Customer paying the costs of and incidental to the audit.

-13. Force Majeure
+14. Force Majeure

-Neither party shall be liable for failure to perform or delay in performing any obligation under this DPA if the failure or delay is caused by any circumstances beyond its reasonable control, including but not limited to acts of god, war, terrorism, civil commotion or industrial dispute (not extending to disputes by its own employees or sub-contractors).
+Neither Party shall be liable for failure to perform or delay in performing any obligation under this DPA if the failure or delay is caused by any circumstances beyond its reasonable control, including but not limited to acts of god, war, terrorism, civil commotion or industrial dispute (not extending to disputes by its own employees or sub-contractors).

-14.2 No variation of this DPA shall be binding unless agreed to in advance by the Parties.
+15.2 No variation of this DPA shall be binding unless agreed to in advance by the Parties.

-14.3 If any provision of this DPA is declared by any competent court or body to be illegal, invalid or unenforceable under the law of any jurisdiction, or if any enactment is passed that renders any provision of this DPA illegal, invalid or unenforceable under the law of any jurisdiction this shall not affect or impair the legality, validity or enforceability of the remaining provisions of this DPA or the Order.
+15.3 If any provision of this DPA is declared by any competent court or body to be illegal, invalid or unenforceable under the law of any jurisdiction, or if any enactment is passed that renders any provision of this DPA illegal, invalid or unenforceable under the law of any jurisdiction this shall not affect or impair the legality, validity or enforceability of the remaining provisions of this DPA or the Order.